 Causative agent

-Haemophilus influenzae type b (Hib) is a germ which can cause serious invasive disease especially in young children.
-Contrary to what the name Haemophilus influenzae suggests, the germ does not cause influenza or flu.
+Haemophilus influenzae type b (Hib) is a bacterium which can cause serious invasive disease especially in young children.
+Contrary to what the name Haemophilus influenzae suggests, the bacterium does not cause influenza.

 Clinical features

 Hib infection usually affects children aged below five years.
-The risk of disease among older children is relatively low.
-Invasive Hib disease commonly presents as infection of membranes covering the brain (meningitis), often accompanied by germ entering the bloodstream.
+The risk of infection among older children is relatively low.
+Invasive Hib infection commonly presents with symptoms of infection of membranes covering the brain (meningitis), often accompanied by bacteria entering the bloodstream.
 It may also affect other parts of the body, such as the lungs, upper part of the throat (epiglottis), joints and bones.

-The clinical features will depend on the parts of body being affected.
+The clinical features depend on the parts of body being affected.
 When the membranes covering the brain are infected, there will be fever, headache and stiff neck, coupled with decreased appetite, nausea, vomiting, fear of bright light, confusion and sleepiness.
-When the upper part of the throat is affected, there will be fever, sore throat, drooling, pain on swallowing, refusal to swallow or difficulty in breathing.
+When the upper part of the throat is infected, there may be fever, sore throat, drooling, pain on swallowing, refusal to swallow or difficulty in breathing.

 If a child has persistent fever, unusual changes in behaviour and deteriorating condition, or in cases of doubt, medical attention should be sought immediately.